 As a soft soul, it’s a dream to witness these intimate moments and turn them into art you can hold onto forever.
 Ready when you are.

 There’s no need for perfect poses, perfect weather, perfect outfits, or a perfect location to make something meaningful.
-It’s about a snapshot in time.
+We’re not chasing perfection.
+We’re paying attention.
 When it’s time for portraits, it’s a pause to connect, not perform.
 We slow down.
 No rush, no pressure.

 I show up with a practiced calm for tiny timelines, quick City Hall turnarounds, and couples who want real moments over performative portraits.
-I listen first.
-I offer gentle guidance when it's needed.
-And I catch the two-person dance party moments, the micro-hug in the doorway, the tear wiped with a sleeve.
+There’s movement, there’s laughter, there’s quiet when it needs to be quiet.
+Nothing forced, nothing overproduced.